ID: 613

 Conference Topic: G9.
 Disasters and conflict

-This ESIA Legacy and Looking Forward Panel Solution Room Session will discuss a.) lessons learned from USAID’s application of ESIA principles and practices and their applications; b.) ways to move forward with ESIA in development projects given USAID lessons learned; and c.) small group presentations on lessons learned and applications.
+This ESIA Legacy and Looking Forward workshop will discuss a) lessons learned from USAID’s application of ESIA principles and practices and their applications; b) ways to move forward with ESIA in development projects given USAID lessons learned; and c) small group presentations on lessons learned and applications.

 Status: approve